Child marriage: Western Asia

-In April 2008, Nujood Ali, a 10-year-old girl, successfully obtained a divorce after being raped under these conditions.
-Her case prompted calls to raise the legal age for marriage to 18.
-Later in 2008, the Supreme Council for Motherhood and Childhood proposed to define the minimum age for marriage at 18 years.
-The law was passed in April 2009, with the age voted for as 17.
-But the law was dropped the next day following maneuvers by opposing parliamentarians.
-Negotiations to pass the legislation continue.
-Meanwhile, Yemenis inspired by Nujood's efforts continue to push for change, with Nujood involved in at least one rally.
-In September 2013, an 8-year-old girl died of internal bleeding and uterine rupture on her wedding night after marrying a 40-year-old man.

 The widespread prevalence of child marriage in the Kingdom of Saudi Arabia has been documented by human rights groups.
 Saudi clerics have justified the marriage of girls as young as 9, with sanction from the judiciary.
 No laws define a minimum age of consent in Saudi Arabia, though drafts for possible laws have been created since 2011.
 Members of the Saudi Shoura Council in 2019 approved fresh regulations for minor marriages that will outlaw the marrying of 15-year-olds and force the need for court approval for those under 18.
-Chairman of the Human Rights Committee at the Shoura Council, Dr. Hadi Al-Yami, said that introduced controls were based on in-depth studies presented to the body.
+Chairman of the Human Rights Committee at the Shoura Council, Dr. Hadi Al-Yami, said that the introduced controls were based on in-depth studies presented to the body.
 He pointed out that the regulation, vetted by the Islamic Affairs Committee at the Shoura Council, has raised the age of marriage to 18 and prohibited it for those under 15.
-Saudi Arabia has officially updated the law banning all marriages under the age of 18.
+Saudi Arabia has officially updated the law, banning all marriages under the age of 18.

 Research by the United Nations Population Fund indicates that 28.2% of marriages in Turkey – almost one in three – involve girls under 18.

-Child marriage was also found to be prevalent among Syrian and Palestinian Syrian refugees in Lebanon, in addition to other forms of sexual and gender-based violence.
-Marriage was seen as a potential way to protect family honor and protect a girl from rape given how common rape was during the conflict.
+Child marriage was also found to be prevalent among Syrian and Palestinian-Syrian refugees in Lebanon, in addition to other forms of sexual and gender-based violence.
+Marriage was seen as a potential way to protect family honor and protect a girl from rape, given how common rape was during the conflict.
 Incidents of child marriages increased in Syria and among Syrian refugees over the course of the conflict.
 The proportion of Syrian refugee girls living in Jordan who were married increased from 13% in 2011 to 32% in 2014.
 Journalists Magnus Wennman and Carina Bergfeldt documented the practice, and some of its results.
+According to UNICEF, 28% of women in Iraq were married before the age of 18.

 Southeast Asia

-Hill tribes girls are often married young.
-For the Karen people it is possible that two couples can arrange their children's marriage before the children are born.
+Hill tribe girls are often married young.
+For the Karen people, it is possible that two couples can arrange their children's marriage before the children are born.